docsforadobe/after-effects-scripting-guide/docs/text/textdocument.rst

 **Description**

 When true, the Text layer shows a fill.
-Access the ``fillColor`` attribute for the actual color.
+Access the :ref:`fillColor<TextDocument.fillColor>` attribute for the actual color.
 When false, only a stroke is shown.

 **Type**